BishamSinchiury/c-learn/README.md

 ## 🎯 Project Summary

-Successfully created a **complete collection of 31 C programs** covering all NEB +2 (Grade 11 & 12) practical examination requirements.
+A **complete collection of 31 C programs** covering all NEB +2 (Grade 11 & 12) practical examination requirements.
 This collection serves as a comprehensive study resource for students preparing for their board exams.

 ---

-## ✅ What Was Created
+## ✅ What's in it Created

 ### 📁 File Structure
 ```